 This work package will compile existing knowledge and perform measurements to fill the gaps.
 The ambition is to identify key parameters and to put numbers on the most important processes to provide the basis for the model calculations in work package 3.

-The goals in work package 2 include: A conceptual model of how vegetation affects the air quality, which also becomes the subject of a scientific article.
-A mathematical model of how the vegetation affects the air quality, which also becomes the subject of a scientific article.
+- A conceptual model of how vegetation affects the air quality, which also becomes the subject of a scientific article. - A mathematical model of how the vegetation affects the air quality, which also becomes the subject of a scientific article.